 - Specialty services: FBA items are eligible for Amazon’s gift services, and offering this doesn’t add to your fulfillment costs.
 Amazon does manage customer service and refunds for orders it fulfills, which is not typical.

-- Search rankings: Amazon’s product-search algorithm favors products that are fulfilled by FBA, which can boost visibility and sales of your goods.
+- Search rankings: Amazon’s product-search algorithm favors products that are fulfilled by FBA, which can boost the visibility and sales of your goods.

 ShipNetwork (Formerly Rakuten Super Logistics): Best for Scalability